zacharykirby/REU/README.md

 During this summer REU, I worked alongside Dr. Maida and his lab group.
 We had weekly lab presentations where we would showcase our progress.
 I started off with reading the papers linked below and Google's Deep Learning course on [Udacity](https://classroom.udacity.com/courses/ud730).
 The convLSTM model created was primarily dictated by Dr. Maida, but went through individual updates as the research group progressed.

 ## My Contribution
-*This entire code was curated under Dr. Maida, I did not code everything.*
 - Created a [Blender](https://www.blender.org) python script to automate video creation.
 - Created a script to load the created animations into ndarrays of size [frame_count, 256, 256].
 - Created a method to load the each animation ndarray into a .pickle serialized file for use in the convLSTM.